RealKinetic/locust_k8s/Blog_part_1.md

 To run Locust you will need either Python 2.7.x or any version of Python 3 above 3.3.
 If you do not have a Python runtime installed please visit the [Python site](https://www.python.org/downloads/).

-Once you have Python installed we then need the Python tool to install packages: [pypi](https://pypi.python.org/pypi).

-Python leverages Pip to install packages locally.
+Once you have Python installed, we will install several packages from [pypi](https://pypi.python.org/pypi).To do this, Python leverages Pip to install packages locally.
 To check if we have Pip installed open a terminal window and type

     $ pip